 Early Admissions Edge is Real

 Note: This is being re-published for Ivy Bound students and parents.
-The content is still valid in 2012.
+The content is still valid in 2014-15 but is even more severe.

 Published on Friday, February 14, 2003, in the Harvard Crimson